smnorris/fwapg/docs/01_setup.md

 - GDAL (tested with v3.3.0)
 - GNU make

+The instructions below presume postgres is set up and accepting connections.

-## Environment variables configuration
+## Environment variables

-The data load makefile requires these [postgres environment variables](https://www.postgresql.org/docs/current/libpq-envars.html) to be set in order to connect to the database:
+The data load script requires these [postgres environment variables](https://www.postgresql.org/docs/current/libpq-envars.html) to be set in order to connect to the database:

 - `$PGHOST`
 - `$PGUSER`